 Download, install, and launch FonePaw Video Converter Ultimate (opens new window).
 In the main interface, click on the "Add Files" button at the top toolbar.
 Browse the folders and choose the .opus file(s) you want to convert.
 Or you can also drag and drop the file (s) directly to the program.

 Step 2: Set the Profile as MP3 Format

 Click on the "Convert All to" button at the bottom.
 Choose "Audio" > "MP3" if you want to convert .opus files to MP3.
 You can also convert .opus files to WMA, AAC, and more.

 Step 3: Select the Saving Path

-Click on "Destination" option to select the folder you are going to save the converted MP3 file(s).
+Click on the "Save to" option to select the folder you are going to save the converted MP3 file(s).

 Step 4: Start Converting OPUS to MP3

-After the settings, click the "Convert" button at the bottom right to start converting.
-When the conversion finishes, you can head to the saving folder by clicking on "Open Folder".
+After the settings, click the "Convert All" button at the bottom right to start converting.
+When the conversion finishes, you can head to the saving folder by clicking on the "Open Output folder".

 Now you find the .opus file(s) successfully converted to MP3 file(s), and you are able to play them with any media player and on any devices without trouble.

 Have you learned more about .opus file after reading this post?
 If you think the post useful, please help share it with more people!
 Any question or comment is welcome.